 I’m a Ph.D. student in the Department of English at Michigan State University.

 In addition to my dissertation project, I am co-editor of two books, the first on Star Wars and its defining role in the history of transmedia franchising, the second on whiteness and its figurations in the American superhero comic.
-I have also written articles, book chapters, reviews of fiction and scholarly work, and spoken on and organized conference panels on the broad range of topics in American literary, SF, and comics studies.
-Each work is a small part of my larger project to forward an understanding of how popular forms narrate, usefully complicate, fruitfully challenge, outright attack, and (c)overtly embody radical politics—racial, gender, sexual, and/or economic (e.g. Marxist/anarchist)—within the context of particular historical, social, cultural, and political discourses.
+I have also written articles, book chapters, reviews of fiction and scholarly work, and spoken on and organized conference panels on a broad range of topics in American literary, sff, and comics studies.
+Each is a small part of my larger project to forward an understanding of how popular forms narrate, usefully complicate, fruitfully challenge, outright attack, and (c)overtly embody radical politics—racial, gender, sexual, and/or economic (e.g. Marxist/anarchist)—within the context of particular historical, social, cultural, and political discourses.

 You can read more about my scholarship and teaching.
 And via the blog you can find personal updates, calls for papers, and the occasional mini-essay (e.g. a “how to” for graduate school personal statements), as well as examples of successful conference abstracts and panel proposals that might serve as demonstrative models for others embarking on conference adventures.

 You can also find me on Twitter: @SeanGuynes.

 The image above, from The Fantastic Four #51 (June 1966), is by Jack Kirby